Sony A7R III vs A6300

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Longer lasting: Can take more shots (650 versus 400) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 8 months after the A6300).

-Advantages of the Sony Alpha A6300:
+Reasons to prefer the Sony Alpha A6300:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.